Tuesday, October 14, 2025

 Cutscene, as Ramza's friend Delita kidnaps the princess and takes off on a chocobo.
 Ramza isn't sure why his friend is doing this.
 Time to backtrack an unspecified amount of time for a while and work back up to this point in the story.

 The game begins for real with a younger Ramza and Delita in military training.
-This isn't your typical Type-0 style game military academy where the little girls are all wearing tiny plaid skirts, either.
+This isn't your typical Type-0 style game military academy where you train alongside girls wearing tiny plaid skirts, either.
 This is down-and-dirty, gritty, armor-on-our-boots military training.
-Everyone's suited up and ready for combat in a world gone mad.
+Everyone's suited up and ready for combat.

-Regardless, the game takes place after a massive war that led to a bit of a power vacuum.
+The game takes place after a massive war that led to a bit of a power vacuum.
 I'm not going to get into the story too much because it's something one should get from actually playing the game if they haven't, and if you have played it, then you know the story already.
-Mostly going to focus on the gameplay.
+Mostly going to focus on the gameplay from here on out.

 The generic knight class NPCs in this game have a striking resemblance to Rufus from Final Fantasy VII, something I noticed right away back in 1998.

-Ramza and Delita are the two formidable characters at the outset; Delita can't be controlled in battle, though, and he makes a lot of bone-headed actions.
+Ramza and Delita are the two most formidable characters at the outset; Delita can't be controlled in battle, though, and he makes a lot of bone-headed actions.
 The rest of the squad are basically jobber characters, though the chemists are useful at this point and can be turned into mages soon.
+I mean, they're only jobbers if you let them be, every character is full of potential.
+Unless their Bravery is super low, in which case...they're screwed lol

 My first order of business is to level up Ramza's Squire class and get a few very useful grinding abilities that'll help me build up his other, better classes.